Things to do in Santiago

 Chile's lively, bustling historic port city is famous for its eclectic mix of UNESCO protected architecture, its multi-coloured houses, turn of the century funiculars that still transport people up to the surrounding hills, world-class street art and delicious fresh seafood.
 Visit the house of the Noble Prize winner Pablo Neruda or spend a day visiting the vineyards of the near by Casablanca Valley.

 Before & After Santiago

 Torres del Paine National Park, with its iconic granite towers, is one of the most popular destinations in Patagonia.
-Most famous for the W Trek, it also offers a lot of wilder …
+It is most famous for the W Trek, but dig deeper and you'll…

 Chilean Lake District

 A stunning mix of glistening lakes, smouldering volcanoes, temperate rain forests and meandering rivers rich in fish and bird life.
 The most culturally interesting part of …